dentproject/testing/docs/CI_Automation/README.md

         [Solution]: You have to look at the failed logs to get an understanding of the failure.
 	            Future enhancements will include checkpoints before starting the test.

+        [Note]: The Keysight Novus traffic generator is currently a Windows chassis.
+	        There is no API support to verify card UP, reboot the card and reboot services.
+		Switching to a Linux based chassis that supports verifying the above has been requested.